hanothemano/kaluza-cucumber-bdd-tests/README.md

 ##### 1st Command To Run After Cloning

 `npm init playwright@latest`

+You will be asked a few prompts when installing the playwright packages

 Q1.
 Do you want to use TypeScript or JavaScript?
 Select Javascript for that option